dlr-gtlab/genh5/examples/creating_datatypes.md

 In general the latter approach should be used more often, as its simply more convenient and straight forward to use.

-However we will start using the direct way in order to better explain how datatypes work in HDF5.
+However, we will start using the direct way in order to better explain how datatypes work in HDF5 and GenH5.

 > **Note:** try-catch blocks were omitted for the following examples